ffatahillah7/Snowflake-Cost-Management-Data-Warehouses/README.md

 ## Prerequisites
 Before beginning, please make sure you have completed the Introduction to Tasty Bytes Quickstart which provides a walkthrough on setting up a trial account and deploying the Tasty Bytes Foundation required to complete this Quickstart.

+We will learn about Cost Management in Snowflake by diving into Snowflake Warehouses and their configurability, Resource Monitors, Account and Warehouse Level Timeout Parameters, Budgets and Exploring Cost.

 ## What You Will Learn
 -  How to Create and Configure a Snowflake Warehouse
 -  How to Scale a Snowflake Warehouse Up and Down